daniel-huang-1230/iOS_WhatsThatFood/README.md

 This project is intended to help me learn Swift programming language, and more importantly, the ins and outs of iOS app development, including but not limited to OOP design pattern, prototyping, Auto Layout, animation, adaptive design, Beta testing, MapKit, CloudKit, Core Data, launching on App Store, etc.

-Note that the current UI design as well as most predefined images are from the book I am recently reading, "Beginning iOS 10 Programming with Swift" and I do not own the copyrights of them.
-However, the final product will all be work of my own.
+Note that the current UI design as well as most default restaurant images are from the book I am recently reading, "Beginning iOS 10 Programming with Swift" and I do not own the copyrights of them.
+The final product will, naturally, contain only work of my own.

 The following screenshots demostrate all the features that have been successfully implemented.